-The Department of State, Overseas Citizens Services [formerly Special Consular Services], Office of Legal Affairs is responsible for providing service of process on foreign states under the Foreign Sovereign Immunities Act (FSIA) via the diplomatic channel in accordance with 28 U.S.C 1608(a)(4) and implementing regulations, 22 C.F.R.
+The Department of State, Overseas Citizens Services [formerly Special Consular Services], is responsible for providing service of process on foreign states under the Foreign Sovereign Immunities Act (FSIA) via the diplomatic channel in accordance with 28 U.S.C 1608(a)(4) and implementing regulations, 22 C.F.R.
 93. In addition, the Department provides assistance under Sec.
-1608(b) of the Act by providing information about service pursuant to letters rogatory or applicable international conventions on service.
-Providing service pursuant to the FSIA is the Department of State’s statutory obligation and, provided the hierarchical methods of service set forth in Sec.
-1608 have been followed, the Department has no discretion in complying with the Act.
+1608(b) of the Act by providing information about service pursuant to letters rogatory or applicable international conventions on service and transmitting letters rogatory through diplomatic channels.
+Providing service pursuant to the FSIA is the Department of State’s statutory obligation, and the Department has no discretion in complying with the Act, provided a complete and appropriately compiled request is received, absent a clear indication the hierarchical methods of service set forth in Sec.
+1608 were not followed, and a diplomatic channel is available.
 See 28 U.S.C.1608(a)(4); H.R.
 Rep. No. 94-1487, 94th Cong., 2d Sess.
 (1976) reprinted in 1976 U.S. Code Cong. & Ad.
 News 6623; 22 C.F.R.
 Part 93.

 Foreign Sovereign Immunities Act of l976, Pub.
 L. 94-583, 90 Stat.
 289l, 28 U.S.C.
 Sec. l330, l332(a), l39l(f) and l60l-l6ll [hereinafter the FSIA], limits the role of the Executive branch in suits against foreign governments and governmental entities by precluding the Department of State from making decisions on state immunity.
 The FSIA codifies the restrictive theory of immunity, incorporating criteria, which the courts had developed in applying the theory, while codifying and applying international law.
 (See ch.
 5, Restatement 3rd, Foreign Relations Law of the United States, sec.
 451-463, pp. 390, 435, American Law Institute (1986).)
 The Act prescribes the means of service for suits against a foreign state or agency and instrumentality in Section.